iPad Mini 2021 64GB Wifi

 We also run through some top tips on how to find the latest deals on iPads, Android tablets and Microsoft Surface tablets.

-We like: Lovely design
+We like: Responsive touchscreen

-We like: fast, robust build
+We like: Very fast, brilliant speakers

-We like: compact design, long battery life
+We like: Compact design, long battery life

-We didn’t like: no headphone jack
+We didn’t like: No headphone jack

 This Android tablet has a facial recognition camera and a fingerprint scanner, so you can easily unlock your tablet and authorise payments without having to type in a Pin or password.